 Utility bill, rent and mortgage assistance

 The United Way of St. Clair County Michigan is often giving grant money each year (sometimes up to $100,000) to replenish funds and provide further food as well as housing assistance.
 Local charities disburse the money.
 These additional funds will supplement emergency shelter and food assistance programs in St. Clair and Port Huron Michigan.

 If you need assistance with your rent or other aid, such as mortgage help or food assistance, then the best thing to do is contact some of the agencies or charities that have previously received grants or funding through the United Way.
 Contact these organizations: The Harbor, Mid City Nutrition, Pathways Homeless Shelter ((810) 982-1020), Downriver Helping Hands, Community Action Agency of St. Clair County (810) 982-7233, Algonac United Methodist Food Pantry, Salvation Army, Downriver Bread of Life Nutrition Center, and the Blue Water Community Food Depot.

-Community Action Agency of St. Clair County is the primary agency in the area to call for help.
+Blue Water Community Action (Community Action Agency of St. Clair County) is the primary agency in the area to call for help.
 Call them at (810) 982-7233.

 - Utility and heating help - If you are facing a disconnection, financial assistance is available for heat, electric and water bills to prevent a loss of your utility service.
 Households must have a notice of disconnection, and be able to pay their bills over the long term.

 - Rent, mortgage, and property tax help - St. Clair County residents, homeowners and renters who may be facing foreclosure, eviction, or homelessness may be eligible for financial assistance for paying their mortgage, rent deposits, rent, or delinquent real estate or property taxes

-- Debt help - Work with a counselor to enter into a debt management plan and get budgeting advice.
+- Debt relief or credit repair help - Work with a counselor to enter into a debt management plan and get budgeting advice.